YihuiCalm/Digital_Design_Flow/README.md

 ## Notes
 - Ensure that the required Cadence tools (Genus, Xcelium, and Innovus) are installed and properly configured in your environment.
+- Design libraries are not included and users should modify library paths according to their setup.
 - The scripts assume specific directory structures for source files, testbenches, and synthesis outputs.
 Adjust paths in the scripts if necessary.